How It Works¶

 - Codex: ${TRUNCATED_MSG}"

-This ensures memory capture works even when the summarization model is unavailable.
+This ensures memory capture works even when the summarization model is unavailable or Codex omits the rollout transcript path.

 hooks.json Format¶

 Codex CLI uses a hooks.json file (at ~/.codex/hooks.json) to define hook scripts.
-The installer generates this file with a matcher field (required by Codex):
+The installer updates the nested hooks object, replacing only older memsearch Codex entries and preserving unrelated hooks:

 {